February 2014 Competition

 Please read the priority area descriptions carefully to determine whether your intended proposal is relevant to any of them.
 Applicants who have identified their proposal as related to either one or two SSHRC priority areas must complete a one-page Statement of Alignment describing the proposal’s relevance to the first priority area.
 The Statement of Alignment is reviewed to verify consistency with the priority area.
 While alignment with the priority area is not an evaluation criterion, the information contained in the Statement of Alignment remains an integral part of the application, and information contained therein may be used in evaluating the application in accordance with the evaluation criteria below.

-If it is determined that a proposal is not aligned with the parameters of the priority area, the proposal will nevertheless remain eligible within the Insight Development Grants funding opportunity.
+If it is determined that a proposal is not aligned with the parameters of the priority area, the proposal will nevertheless remain eligible within the Insight Development Grants funding opportunity, and will be assessed within the applicant’s chosen research group.

 Evaluation Criteria and Scoring